 IMF says Cyprus will need more spending cuts

-NICOSIA, Cyprus (AP) — The International Monetary Fund says Cyprus will need to make additional spending cuts to meet a key target of its financial rescue program.
+NICOSIA, Cyprus (AP) — The International Monetary Fund said Wednesday that Cyprus will need to make additional spending cuts to meet a key target of its financial rescue program.

-IMF official Delia Velculescu said during a teleconference Wednesday that more permanent cuts to government spending, including the public sector wage bill, are needed for authorities to achieve a primary surplus of four percent of gross domestic product by 2018.
+IMF official Delia Velculescu said that more permanent cuts to government spending, including the public sector wage bill, are needed for authorities to achieve a primary surplus of four percent of gross domestic product by 2018.
 A primary surplus does not count the cost of servicing existing debt.

-Velculescu said the country must revise its foreclosure legislation to tackle the high number of bad loans that are holding back economic growth.
+Velculescu said the country must revise its foreclosure legislation to tackle the high number of bad loans — over half of all loans — that are holding back economic growth.

 She said the IMF expects the Cabinet-approved legislation to pass since it's a condition of the rescue program.
 But some political parties have openly opposed it over fears that people will lose their homes.
 Velculescu said in case the parliament votes down the legislation before a September 1st deadline, international creditors would have to return to the country to discuss with authorities how to proceed.

 The next batch of rescue money — 350 million euros ($470 million) from the EU and 86 million euros ($115.5 million) from the IMF — is set to be released in late September.